Justified (TV series): Season 4

-Season 4 is about a mystery which was left unsolved for 30 years.
+Season 4 is about an unsolved mystery left dormant for 30 years.
 On January 21, 1983, a man wearing a defective parachute plummets onto a residential street in Corbin, Kentucky, dying instantly.
 His body is surrounded by bags full of cocaine and an ID tag for a "Waldo Truth".
 Raylan learns of the mystery when a vintage diplomatic bag is found hidden at Arlo's house containing only Waldo Truth's ID tag.
 Further investigation indicates that the parachutist died and Raylan's father Arlo hid the bag, but he refuses to divulge any information.

 As the investigation continues to unfold, information is revealed that could lead to the arrest of a major mafia figure.
 Raylan is now living above a bar and attempting to stash extra money away to provide for his unborn child and is in a questionable relationship with the bartender, Lindsey Salazar.
 Boyd Crowder seeks to expand his empire with help from an old army buddy Colton "Colt" Rhodes (Ron Eldard).
 Boyd's efforts are complicated by the arrival of a snake handling revival preacher named Billy St. Cyr (Joe Mazzello).
 Billy's success is cutting into Boyd's profits, as his users and dealers are getting hooked on faith instead of drugs.
 Boyd's cousin Johnny (David Meunier) grows ever more resentful of Boyd's success and plans to betray him to Wynn Duffy.
 Boyd's ambition has him force a deal with Duffy that involves Boyd chasing down leads in the same parachutist mystery, eventually bringing Boyd to an unexpected crossroads that threatens his personal or professional destruction.